rodjek/puppet-lint/developer/tutorial/index.md

 At this point, your code should look like [this.](https://github.com/rodjek/puppet-lint-tutorial-check/tree/step-1)

 ## Finding the problems in the manifest
-Now that all the setup work is done, we can start actually writing some code.
+Now that all the setup work is done, you can start actually writing some code.
-We're going to develop this module in a test driven manner, meaning we write our tests to describe what our check should find before we dive into the fun stuff.
+You're going to develop this module in a test driven manner, meaning you write tests to describe what the check should find before diving into the fun stuff.

 ### Write the tests

 #### Getting started
-First, lets create the folder where our tests will live
+First, create the folder where the tests will live

 {% highlight console %}
 $ mkdir -p spec/puppet-lint/plugins
 {% endhighlight %}

-This directory structure is important as the magic that we imported from puppet-lint's spec\_helper.rb into our spec\_helper.rb is only activated for files under this path.
+This directory structure is important as the magic that you imported from puppet-lint's spec\_helper.rb into the spec\_helper.rb is only activated for files under this path.

-Now, for our first tests.
-Our check name is going to be `trailing_newline`, so our tests will go in `spec/puppet-lint/plugins/check_trailing_newline_spec.rb`.
+Now, for the first tests.
+The check name is going to be `trailing_newline`, so tests will go in `spec/puppet-lint/plugins/check_trailing_newline_spec.rb`.

-The first thing we do in any test file is require our `spec_helper.rb` file.
+The first thing to do in any test file is require our `spec_helper.rb` file.

 {% highlight ruby %}
 require 'spec_helper'

 describe 'trailing_newline' do
-  # our tests will go here
+  # tests will go here
 end
 {% endhighlight %}

-On line 3, you'll note that we're telling rspec which check we will be testing.
+On line 3, you'll note that we're telling rspec which check to test.
 It's important that this string matches the name of check or rspec will have no idea which check it should be running.

-#### Our first spec, testing that valid code doesn't raise any problems
+#### The first spec: testing that valid code doesn't raise any problems
 Fortunately, this check only needs two test cases: what should happen when the code ends with a newline and what happens when it doesn't.